Zylann/SnowfeetEngine/README.md

 The premake build system is used to generate IDE solutions or makefiles.
-I choosed it because I know it better than Cmake, it is very small, and it uses a well-known language (Lua) rather than a custom cryptic one, which makes writing build scripts very easy.
+I choosed it because I know it better than Cmake, it is very small, and it uses a well-known language (Lua), which makes writing build scripts very easy.

 All you have to do to obtain working project files is to run one of the scripts named "premake_xxx".